metno/emep-ctm/Subrun.rst

 For now the main constraint is that a source is any 2D field (possibly+time).
 The file must have a ‘lon’ and a ‘lat’ variable, showing longitude and latitudes of each grid point. ‘lon’ and ‘lat’ must be 1D variables if the projection is ‘lon lat’, 2D otherwise.

 The file and sources can be characterized by a set of variables.
-In genereal these variable can be set by and in order of increasing priority:
+In genereal these variable can be set by, and in order of increasing priority:
   1. Default value
   2. Global attribute read in the netcdf file
   3. Variable attribute read in the netcdf file